mingpapilio/mingpapilio.github.io/_pages/publications.md

 ## Under review or revision

-- Cooper, G. A., __Liu, M.__\*, Zhang, Z., Fisher, R. A., West, S. A. (2023).
-The evolution of predominantly sterile social groups.
-Under review in *Evolution Letters*.
+- __Liu, M.__\*, Bell-Roberts, L., Botero, C., Cornwallis, C. K., West, S. A. (2024).
+Environmental predictability in phylogenetic comparative analysis: how to measure and does it matter?
+Under review in *Methods in Ecology and Evolution*.

 *: Correspondence, <sup>†</sup>: Co-first authorship